Rental Car Insurance

 What Is Rental Car Insurance?

-Rental car insurance is coverage that protects you from financial loss if your rental car is damaged or stolen.
-This coverage is separate from rental reimbursement coverage, which is an add-on to your personal full coverage auto insurance that covers the cost of a rental car if yours is undergoing repairs after an accident.
+Rental car insurance protects you from financial losses if your rental car is damaged or stolen.
+This coverage differs from rental reimbursement coverage, which can be added to your personal full coverage insurance to cover rental car costs while your vehicle is being repaired after an accident.

 Rental car insurance typically includes a combination of the following waivers and coverages: